ADORATION OF THE BLESSED SACRAMENT

 ST OSWALD’S HOSPICE

 The Holy Name is one of eight local Christian Churches that provides a Service at the hospice on a Sunday at 4.00pm.
 The Service provides the opportunity to pray for those who are ill, for their families and friends, the staff and for intentions left by staff in the Chapel.
 The Service lasts between 20-30 minutes and all are welcome.
 For further information, contact Madeleine on 07500 160 100.

 If you wish to be well informed, The Tablet is the outstanding British Catholic weekly newspaper that reports on current affairs, politics, religion, social issues, literature and the arts.
-It is on sale, price £2.90, at the back of church.
 It is available also by subscription from www.thetablet.co.uk

 The Afternoon Tea Club is for all members of the local community, especially those who live alone and wish to benefit from conversation and activities and friendly with other members of the community.
 The Club operates in the Hall, Towers Avenue, on Thursdays from 2.00 to 4.00 pm.
 There is a £2 charge per person but none for carers accompanying guests.
 If you are interested in either taking part of helping out, please drop in at your convenience or telephone the Parish Office on (0191) 281 0940.